mafr/docker-update-check/README.md

 How Do I Use It?
 ----------------

-First of all, build the Docker images.
+First of all, build the Docker images by running `make`.

 Next, create the data-only security repo container that will hold the package lists: